-Building up an effective teleworking strategy requires planning and resources.
-Embracing telework requires both, technological means and a human capital fit for making the best use of digital tools.
-The exponential and rapid adoption of teleworking strategies triggered by lockdowns during the pandemic forced many businesses to accelerate and adopt telework modalities facing abruptly many technological challenges.
-For example, a Randstad Singapore's survey, conducted in March 2020, found that only 40% of employers were fully technologically equipped to cope with teleworking.
+Building up an effective teleworking strategy requires planning and resources, as well as technological means and a human capital fit for making the best use of digital tools.
+The exponential and rapid adoption of teleworking strategies triggered by the lockdowns during the pandemic forced many businesses to accelerate and adopt telework modalities.
+For example, a Randstad Singapore's survey conducted in March 2020, found that only 40% of employers were fully technologically equipped to cope with teleworking.19

-Moreover, the forced transition to telework demonstrated many businesses their technological unreadiness.
-Technological tools include not only the appropriate hardware and software, but also internet access and stable connections, that not everyone might have had before the world came into a lockdown.
-An Eurofund e-survey on Living, working and COVID-19 revealed that only 47% of teleworking employees surveyed were provided by their employer with the equipment needed to work from home.
-The survey reported that "this is consistent with the fact that the transition to working from home was unplanned and ad hoc, based on using the employee's own IT equipment and pre-existing home connectivity".
+Moreover, the forced transition to telework revealed that many businesses were not technological ready, whether because of the lack of hardware and software or because of the lack of technological skills.
+Technological tools include not only the appropriate hardware and software, but also internet access and stable connections, that not everyone might have had before the lockdown.
+An Eurofund e-survey on "Living, working and COVID-19" revealed that only 47% of teleworkers surveyed were provided with the equipment needed by their employer to work from home.
+The survey reported that "this is consistent with the fact that the transition to working from home was unplanned and ad hoc, based on using the employee's own IT equipment and pre-existing home connectivity".20

-The question on employer's obligations to provide technological tools, including internet connection enabling telework is on the table for discussion.
-In some cases, it would depend on the voluntary nature of the working modality, whether it is deemed to be a benefit for the employer or a mandatory aspect of the contractual relationship, and in many cases will find an answer in contractual arrangements.
-Regulations in Chile, Mexico, Slovakia, Spain, Singapore and UAE, do contain specific provision on the employer's responsibility in this regard.
+The question on employer's obligations to provide technological tools, including for example a computer and an internet connection enabling telework is on the table for discussion.
+In some cases, it would depend on the voluntary nature of the working modality, whether it is deemed to be a benefit for the employee or a mandatory aspect of the contractual relationship, and in many cases, parties will specify what equipment is provided or reimbursed in contractual arrangements.
+Regulations in some countries such as Chile, Mexico, Slovakia, Spain, Singapore and UAE, contain specific provisions on the employer's responsibility in this regard, other legislations refer only to a duty of care and responsible use of the equipment by the worker.